-Ulrike Klinger will be a CITS Visiting Research Scholar from March through May of 2017.
+Ulrike Klinger was a CITS Visiting Research Scholar from March through May of 2017 and again in 2021.
 Dr. Klinger's research interests include the societal and cultural implications of communication and IT, strategic communication and politicians’ use of digital media, digital media and democratic processes, as well as comparative analysis of media structures and media regulation.
 Her current project is "Transforming the digital public sphere: IT engineers as communicators."
-To learn more about Ulrike's current and past research see her Curriculum Vitae.

 Carleen Maitland is a former CITS Visiting Research Scholar.
-Dr. Maitland is Associate Professor of Information Sciences and Technology and co-director of the Institute for Information Policy at Penn State University.
-Her research and teaching examine the institutional context of humanitarian organizations and its implications for access to and use of information and communication technologies (ICTs).
-Outcomes from her work, including more than 50 journal articles, book chapters and refereed conference proceedings, have appeared in outlets such as the Journal of Information Technology, The Information Society, Telecommunications Policy and Information Systems Frontiers.
+Dr. Maitland is Professor of Information Sciences and Technology and co-director of the Institute for Information Policy at Penn State University.
+Her research and teaching examine the institutional context of humanitarian organizations and its implications for access to and use of information and communication technologies.

 Clara's faculty lecture, "Robot Technology Use: Threat or Treasure?
 The Impact of Robotization on Employee Well-Being" happened on December 1, 2016.

 Stephan Winter is a former CITS Visiting Research Scholar.
-He is a Postdoctoral Researcher in the Department of Social Psychology, Media, and Communication at the University of Duisburg-Essen in Germany.
-Dr. Winter's research focuses primarily on credibility and information selection as well as on processes of attitude formation and expression in new environments.
-Furthermore, he is interested in online journalism, science communication, and online self-presentation.
+He is a Professor of Media Psychology at RPTU Kaiserslautern-Landau in Germany.
+Dr. Winter's research focuses primarily on credibility and information selection as well as on processes of attitude formation and expression in new media environments.
+Furthermore, he is interested in personalization and message targeting in social media.
 To learn more about Stephan's current and past research see his Homepage at the University of Kaiserslautern-Landau.